Access to Energy

 The availability (and affordability) of electricity and clean fuels for cooking is strongly related to income.
 Poor energy access is strongly tied to having a low income.

-In the scatterplots here we see the relationship between access to electricity and access to clean cooking fuels measured against average income (GDP per capita).
-In both metrics, we see a strong positive correlation: energy access is low in poorer countries, and increases as incomes increase.
+The scatterplots show the relationship between access to electricity and access to clean cooking fuels measured against average income (GDP per capita).
+Both metrics show a strong positive correlation: energy access is low in poorer countries and increases as incomes increase.

 Access to electricity has been increasing globally, with most of this increase coming from low-to-middle-income economies.
 However, access to electricity is not equally distributed between rural and urban demographics.

-In the chart, we have plotted the percentage of the rural population with electricity access (on the y-axis) versus the percentage of the urban population with access (x-axis).
+In the chart, we have plotted the percentage of the rural population with electricity access (on the y-axis) versus the percentage of the urban population with access (on the x-axis).

-Countries that lie below the grey line have lower access in rural populations relative to access in urban areas.
-Nearly all lie below this line, meaning that for most nations electricity access in urban areas is higher than in rural regions.
+Countries below the grey line have lower access for rural populations than urban areas.
+Nearly all of these lines lie below this line, meaning that electricity access in urban areas is higher for most nations than in rural regions.

 Endnotes

-3. Although global electricity access data does not extend further back than the year 1990, I hypothesize that 2015 was the first year since the dawn of industrial electricity production that less than a billion have been without access.
-The global population was already over 1.4 billion by the time of the first power plant (in 1882).
-Asia (the world's most populous region) alone was approaching one billion at the end of the 19th century.
+Although global electricity access data does not extend back to 1990, I hypothesize that 2015 was the first year since the dawn of industrial electricity production that less than a billion have been without access.
+The global population was already over 1.4 billion by the time of the first power plant (1882).
+Asia (the world's most populous region) was approaching one billion at the end of the 19th century.
 The rapid development of the world's most populous regions has been focused on the most recent decades in the late 20th and early 21st century.
-Although the data is not available to confirm this, I would estimate that between 1882 and 1990 there have always been at least one billion people in the world without electricity access.
+Although the data is not available to confirm this, I would estimate that between 1882 and 1990, there have always been at least one billion people in the world without electricity access.

-4. The minimum levels of consumption necessary to be considered as having electricity access based on the International Energy Agency (IEA) methodology is 250kWh per year for rural households and 500kWh per year for urban households.
+The minimum consumption levels necessary to be considered as having electricity access based on the International Energy Agency (IEA) methodology is 250kWh per year for rural households and 500kWh per year for urban households.
 IEA methodology and definitions are available online.

 Cite this work